FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

 Note that with a sandbox application, which is created by default, you can only sign up a maximum of 100 users.
 For production use, you need to make sure that you have pages describing your privacy policy and get approval from Google, which you'll be prompted to do during the setup process.

-Once you've set up everything in the Google Console, you'll need to complete your setup by adding Google as an identity provider to FusionAuth and copying in the Client Id and Client Secret that you got from Google.
+Once you've set up everything in the Google Console, you'll need to complete your setup by adding Google as an identity provider to FusionAuth and copying in the Client Id and Client Secret that you received from Google.
 These are different values than the FusionAuth application's Client Id and Client Secret.
-The detailed steps for this are [described here](https://fusionauth.io/docs/v1/tech/identity-providers/google).
+You can find the detailed steps for [setting up Google as a third-party login via FusionAuth here](https://fusionauth.io/docs/v1/tech/identity-providers/google).

 In the next step, make sure that you have enabled the Google integration and turn on "Create registration" for your Secret Birthday's app.
 Also don't forget to hit the save button.